rgutzen/rgutzen.github.io/_drafts/YYYY-MM-DD-colors.md

 ---
 layout: post
-title: Using eigenvector angles to evaluate matrix similarity
+title: Visualizing colors
-subtitle:
+subtitle: What do they mean, and how to use them
-tags: [validation, computational, essay, interactive]
+tags: [essay]
 <!-- bigimg: -->
 image:
 share_img: